nwisbeta/api-catalogue/catalogue/mpi/pdq/user-guide/quickstart.md

  SOAPAction                |  http://apps.wales.nhs.uk/mpi/InvokePatientDemographicsQuery
  Content-Type              |  text/xml

-<your subscription key>* is unique to you and is allocated when you sign up to the [NHS Wales Developer Portal](https://developer.nhs.wales/) and subscribe to sandbox api's under your profile (visible once you have signed in).
+{your subscription key}* is unique to you and is allocated when you sign up to the [NHS Wales Developer Portal](https://developer.nhs.wales/) and subscribe to sandbox api's under your profile (visible once you have signed in).
 If you use one of the tryit links on the portal for a sandbox api you will see that it is automatically included in each api call.

 ### Search the MPI PDQ by NHS Number: